 Although you're allowed to use a stun gun or Taser against someone defensively (if you believe it's necessary to defend yourself or another person from immediate and unlawful force), it's a crime to use these weapons offensively (Ga.
 Code § 16-3-21 (2019)).

-Some criminal laws in Georgia specifically apply to stun guns and Tasers.
-For instance, it’s a felony if you have a stun gun or Taser while you are committing or trying to commit certain crimes that are themselves felonies, including:
+Some weapons charges in Georgia specifically apply to stun guns and Tasers.
+For instance, it's a felony if you have a stun gun or Taser while you are committing or trying to commit certain crimes that are themselves felonies, including:

 Also, the penalties are steeper for hijacking a motor vehicle if you used force or intimidation while in possession of a stun gun or Taser.
 (Ga.
 Code §§ 16-5-44.1, 6-11-106 (2019).)